venamax/dataincubator/ts/README.md

 while the `predict` method should look up the corresponding model and perform a predict on each, etc ...

+# Submission
+Replace the return values in `__init__.py` with predictions from your models.
+Avoid running "on-the-fly" computations or scripts in this file.
+Ideally you
+should load your pickled model from file (in the global scope) then call
+`model.predict(line)`.

 # Questions

 ## month_hour_model